More Useful Stuff

 You and your buddies aren’t the only ones who discuss superficial appearances.
 “God forbid he doesn’t take care of himself – we rip on him,” says Jenni.
 Your gym time will pay off, too: “I’m going to want to brag about how hot he is,” says Victoria.

-Win her approval Of course she wants to be attracted to you.
+What you should do: Of course she wants to be attracted to you.
 “But it’s also important to her to convince her friends that the man she’s had sex with is good-looking,” says Gordon Patzer, author of Looks: Why They Matter More Than You Ever Imagined.
 If her pals lust over you, it boosts her ego.
 So think clean – clothes, body, scent.
 Being in shape is important, but a recent survey by the research firm Synovate reveals that poor hygiene can detract from even the most ripped set of abs.

 Gabrielle: “Nobody wants to feel like just a vessel.
 You want equal participation.”